Kitware/vtk-js/Sources/Rendering/OpenGL/PolyDataMapper2D/api.md

 ## Methods
 ### build(prepass)

-preparefor rendering
+Prepare for rendering.

 ### render(prepass)

-do the rendering
+Do the rendering.

 ## Shader customization